MRD8456/human-fatigue-digital-twin/README.md

 We used  15 minutes timestamps instead of hourly because we initially simulated in one hour steps, bit discovered this was way too coarse to observe the break bonus mechanism, which decays to near zero in about 45 minutes faster than our sampling interval could catch.
 Switching to 15 minutes steps let the break's real effect actually appear in the output.

+REFERENCES :

+1- Åkerstedt, T., & Folkard, S. (1997).
+The three-process model of alertness and its extension to performance, sleep latency, and sleep length.
+Chronobiology International, 14(2), 115–123.

+2- Åkerstedt, T., Ingre, M., Kecklund, G., Folkard, S., & Axelsson, J. (2008).
+Accounting for partial sleep deprivation and cumulative sleepiness in the Three-Process Model of alertness regulation.
+Chronobiology International, 25(2), 309–319.

+3- Ingre, M., Van Leeuwen, W., Klemets, T., Ullvetter, C., Hough, S., Kecklund, G., Karlsson, D., & Åkerstedt, T. (2014).
+Validating and extending the three process model of alertness in airline operations.
+PLoS ONE, 9(10).

+4- Albulescu, P., Macsinga, I., Rusu, A., Sulea, C., Bodnaru, A., & Tulbure, B. T. (2022).
+"Give me a break!"
+A systematic review and meta-analysis on the efficacy of micro-breaks for increasing well-being and performance.
+PLOS ONE, 17(8).

+5- Åkerstedt, T., & Gillberg, M. (1990).
+Subjective and objective sleepiness in the active individual.
+International Journal of Neuroscience, 52, 29–37.

+References 1–3 support the core S/C alertness formulas; reference 4 informed the break-bonus cap; reference 5 defines the KSS scale used for final output.